kvarak/dnd/docs/_Classes/ranger.md

 The Hunter serves as a protector of both the wilderness and civilization.
 They attempt to keep the peace, ensuring hostilities don't arise between the two different settlements.
 A Hunter is equipped to handle threats from both sides, from poachers and polluters to rampaging ogres and hordes of orcs to towering giants and terrifying dragons.

 ### Hunter's Prey
-At 3rd level, you gain one of the following features of your choice.
+You gain one of the following features of your choice.

 <div class="columnstwo">

 - **Giant Killer**.
-When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your ***reaction*** to attack that creature immediately after its attack, provided that you can see the creature.
+When an adjacent Large or larger creature hits or misses you with an attack, you can use your ***reaction*** to attack that creature immediately after its attack, provided that you can see the creature.

 - **Horde Breaker**.
-Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.
+Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is adjacent to the original target and within range of your weapon.

 </div>

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Defensive Tactics
 Your training has made you resilient in the face of overwhelming odds.
-At 7th level, you gain one of the following features of your choice.
+You gain one of the following features of your choice.

 <div class="columnsthree">